kanidm/kanidm/book/src/integrations/ldap.md

 # LDAP

 While many applications can support external authentication and identity services through Oauth2, not all services can.
-Lightweight Directory Access Protocol (LDAP) has been the "lingua franca" of authentication for many years, with almost every application in the world being able to search and bind to LDAP.
-As many organisations still rely on LDAP, Kanidm can host a read-only LDAP interface for these legacy applications.
+Lightweight Directory Access Protocol (LDAP) has been the "universal language" of authentication for many years, with almost every application in the world being able to search and bind to LDAP.
+As many organisations still rely on LDAP, Kanidm can host a read-only LDAP interface for these legacy applications and services.

 <!-- deno-fmt-ignore-start -->